bihealth/mitobender/README.md

 # preparation

-in order to estimate ambient mtDNA levels, mgatk needs to be run on nearly-empty droplets as well as barcodes called by cellranger as proper nuclei-containing droplets. by default, we recommend using the top 20000 barcodes ranked by peak_region_fragments (column 18 in singlecell.csv) while removing barcodes with nonzero mitochondrial count (column 7 in singlecell.csv):
+in order to estimate ambient mtDNA levels, mgatk needs to be run on nearly-empty droplets as well as barcodes called by cellranger as proper nuclei-containing droplets. by default, we recommend using the top 20000 barcodes ranked by peak_region_fragments (column 18 in singlecell.csv) while removing barcodes without mitochondrial count (column 7 in singlecell.csv):

 ```
 sort -rgk 18 -t ',' cellranger_output/outs/singlecell.csv | awk -F "\"*,\"*" '$7  > 0 {print}' | head -n 20000 | cut -f 1 -d ',' > top20k_barcodes.tsv